COVID corruption scandal hounds Angela Merkel's CDU/CSU | DW | 09.03.2021

 Two politicians are accused of receiving six-figure kickbacks after recommending manufacturers of facemasks to the federal government

-The scandal engulfing Angela Merkel's conservative bloc comes at an unfortunate time: Next weekend two major state elections take place.
+The scandal engulfing Angela Merkel's conservative bloc comes at an unfortunate time for the Christian Democrats (CDU): On Sunday, state elections will take place in Baden-Württemberg and Rhineland-Palatinate.

-In Rhineland Palatinate and in Baden-Württemberg the CDU will contest the polls soon after Bundestag members Georg Nüsslein (of the CDU's Bavarian sister party, the CSU) and of Nikolas Löbel (CDU) both resigned from their respective parties.

-Both politicians are accused of receiving six-figure kickbacks after recommending manufacturers of facemasks to the federal government.
-Or of organizing business between various companies as part of the drive to acquire more masks.
+The Bundestag members Nikolas Löbel, of the CDU, and Georg Nüsslein, of the allied Bavarian Christian Social Union (CSU), have both resigned from their respective parties. after being accused of receiving six-figure kickbacks for recommending manufacturers of masks to the federal government or of brokering business between companies as part of the drive to acquire more masks.

 Roughly a year ago, early in the pandemic, masks were in short supply and at a premium — prices went through the roof briefly.
 At this point, there was quick money to be made on the back of a crisis.
 German prosecutors are investigating both politicians.

-CDU MP Nikolas Löbel admitted he should have conducted his 'commercial dealings with greater sensitivity'

-CDU politician Löbel from Mannheim quit the party and also gave up his seat in the Bundestag parliament.
-Speaking to conservative daily Die Welt, he admitted to having made an error.
+Löbel, from Mannheim, quit the CDU and also gave up his seat in the Bundestag.
+Speaking to the conservative daily Die Welt, he admitted to having made an error.

 But Nüsslein is adopting a different take on things.
 He has quit Bavaria's CSU parliamentary party while saying he intends to retain his seat as an independent for now, to the fury of some CSU colleagues.

-Markus Blume, general secretary of the CSU, told ARD television he was relieved at Nüsslein quitting: "This step was unavoidable, also to limit the damage on the party itself," Blume said.
+Markus Blume, the general secretary of the CSU, told ARD television that he was relieved by Nüsslein's quitting: "This step was unavoidable, also to limit the damage on the party itself."

-And of course, conservative politicians tended to have a better line to their colleagues for business contacts than politicians of other stripes.
+And, of course, conservative politicians tend to have a better line for business contacts than politicians of other stripes.

-"Secondly, though, there is simply a particular closeness to economic activity [in the conservative parties] and a lacking conscience on whether financial transactions are perhaps not appropriate," Habeck said.
+"Secondly, though, there is simply a particular closeness to economic activity and a lacking conscience on whether financial transactions are perhaps not appropriate," Habeck said.

-The mask scandal does hark back, among other things, to the difficulties faced by CDU parliamentarian Philipp Amthor.
-By May 2019 at the latest, he was active for the US technology company Augustus Intelligence, lobbying on their behalf with Economy Minister Peter Altmaier (also CDU) and others.
+The mask scandal does hark back, among other things, to the difficulties faced by the CDU parliamentarian Philipp Amthor.
+Up until May 2019, he was active for Augustus Intelligence, lobbying CDU Economy Minister Peter Altmaier and other politicians on the US company's behalf.

-Despite the allegations surfaced, Amthor was appointed top candidate for the CDU in the state of Mecklenburg-Western Pomerania.
+Despite the reports, Amthor was appointed the top candidate for the CDU in the state of Mecklenburg-Western Pomerania.

 Despite corruption allegations, Philipp Amthor Despite is top CDU candidate in Mecklenburg-Western Pomerania